grace-notes/grace-notes/_topics/reversionism.md

 Reversionism contaminates others.

-Heb 12:15, “See to it that no one falls back from the grace of God, that no root of bitterness sprouting up causes trouble, and through this many be contaminated.”
+**Heb 12:15**, “_See to it that no one falls back from the grace of God, that no root of bitterness sprouting up causes trouble, and through this many be contaminated._”

 Reversionism causes the believer to lose his escrow blessings for both time and eternity,